Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Hairy Kerr back holes

 with $\Delta=r^{2}+a^{2}-2Mr+\alpha r^{2}e^{{-r}/(M-\frac{l_{0}}{2})}$ and $\Sigma=r^{2}+a^{2}\cos^{2}\theta$, where $a$ denotes the angular momentum.
-The $\alpha$ is a generic parameter that measures potential deviation of metric \ref{metric} from the standard Kerr black holes and is related to $l_0$ via $l_0=\alpha l$.
-The black hole \ref{metric} is termed as hairy Kerr black holes \cite{Ovalle:2021PRD} which encompasses the Kerr black hole in the absence of surrounding matter ($\alpha=0$).
-The solution \ref{metric} results from the surrounding matter described by stress tensor $S_{\mu \nu}$ satisfying the strong energy conditions.
-Thus metric (\ref{metric}) can be seen as a prototype non-Kerr black hole and with an additional deviation parameter $\alpha$ and primary hair $l_0$ \cite{Ovalle:2021PRD}.
+The $\alpha$ is a generic parameter that measures potential deviation of metric (\ref{metric}) from the standard Kerr black holes and is related to $l_0$ via $l_0=\alpha l$.
+The black hole (\ref{metric}) is termed as hairy Kerr black holes \citep{Contreras:2021yxe} which encompasses the Kerr black hole in the absence of surrounding matter ($\alpha=0$).
+The solution (\ref{metric}) results from the surrounding matter described by stress tensor $S_{\mu \nu}$ satisfying the SEC.
+Thus metric (\ref{metric}) can be seen as a prototype non-Kerr black hole and with an additional deviation parameter $\alpha$ and primary hair $l_0$ \citep{Contreras:2021yxe}.
 When written in Boyer-Lindquist coordinate, it is same as Kerr black hole with $M$ replaced by $m(r)=M-\frac{\alpha}{2}r e^{-r/(M-\frac{l_0}{2})}$.
-In what follows, we shall investigate how primary hair $l_0$ affects the Kerr horizons and shadow.
+In what follows, we shall investigate how primary hair $l_0$ affects the horizons and shadows.